 Does breastfeeding impact hair growth?

-Breastfeeding doesn’t have any additional impact on hair shedding or growth, and hair shedding amongst breastfeeding people versus not breastfeeding people is basically the same.
-Thankfully, you can still take Nutrafol’s postpartum hair growth supplement while breastfeeding.
-Their formula developed with an OBGYN using whole-food-sourced ingredients known to support lactation and to target root causes of postpartum thinning hair.
+Breastfeeding doesn’t have any additional impact on hair shedding or growth.
+Thankfully, Nutrafol’s Postpartum Hair Growth Supplement is breastfeeding-friendly.
+Their formula is OBGYN-formulated to target key root causes of postpartum hair thinning.
 All the ingredients help support recovery from nutrient depletion and the physical and emotional stress that can lead to thinning hair in postpartum women during a time when they are likely breastfeeding.
-And, they’re used within FDA-set doses for postpartum women and don’t contain any ingredients found to be contraindicated in breastfeeding

 The short and the long of it

-Long story short — postpartum hair shedding is inevitable — but totally manageable!
-With time, gentle management, and proper nutrients, your hair should be back to its pre-pregnancy state within 18 months.
-If you want to take extra care of your hair, consider a postnatal hair supplement from Nutrafol.
-Their supplement targets key root causes of postpartum thinning such as physical and emotional stress, hormonal changes, and nutrient depletion so that, with consistent daily use, you’ll start to see thicker, fuller hair and less overall shedding.
+Long story short — postpartum hair shedding is likely inevitable — but totally manageable!
+With time, gentle management, and proper nutrients, your hair can go back to its pre-pregnancy state.
+If you want to take extra care of your hair, consider a postpartum hair growth supplement from Nutrafol.
+With consistent daily use, you can see reduced hair shedding, visibly thicker volume and longer, stronger hair within 3-6 months.

 “How To Deal With Hair Loss After Pregnancy” Cleveland Clinic.
 Cleveland Clinic.
 June 24, 2022 https://health.clevelandclinic.org/postpartum-hair-loss/